THERMOFORA · Updated 2025 · 16 min read

 Moisture Blistering

 ABS, PC, PETG, acrylic, and nylon all absorb moisture from ambient air.
 When heated to forming temperatures of 160 to 220°C, that moisture flashes to steam, creating internal voids and surface bubbles.
 The part is scrap.
-The only fix is pre-drying: PC needs 4 hours at 90 to 120°C for a 3 mm sheet, ABS and PETG need 2 to 4 hours at 80 to 90°C. Brief exposure to open air after drying reintroduces enough moisture to cause the same problem.
+The only fix is pre-drying: PC needs a minimum of 4 hours at 120°C per 3 mm of sheet thickness; ABS needs 2 to 4 hours at 80°C; PETG needs 2 hours at 65°C if stored in humid conditions.
+Brief exposure to open air after drying reintroduces enough moisture to cause the same problem.
 This adds hours to production setup and requires industrial drying ovens as essential equipment, not optional extras.
+For a full list of defects and fixes, see the vacuum forming troubleshooting breakdown.

 Nipples from Vent Holes